Jinqiao-Li/atmt_2022/assignments/03/README.md

 ## Lexical Model
 This folder contains the checkpoints(best and last) of lexical model.
 The file translations.p.txt is the translated English of test set by using the lexical modle.
+Added some code in the decoder part of file seq2seq/models/lstm.py.

 BLEU score:
 {